Medical expert of the article

 Risk factors are not |

-Acute scleroderma nephropathy is an urgent nephrologic pathology for the diagnosis of which the following criteria are used: sudden development of severe or increasing severity of existing arterial hypertension (arterial pressure> 160/90 mm Hg); hypertensive retinopathy of III-IV degree (on the fundus of hemorrhage, plasmorrhagia, edema of the optic nerve disk); rapid deterioration of kidney function; The plasma renin activity increased at least twice as compared with the norm.
-Other typical signs are hypertensive encephalopathy (characterized by convulsions), heart failure (often with the development of edema of the lungs), microangiopathic hemolytic anemia.
+Acute scleroderma nephropathy is an urgent nephrological pathology, the diagnosis of which is based on the following criteria: sudden development of severe or increasing severity of existing arterial hypertension (blood pressure> 160/90 mm Hg); grade III-IV hypertensive retinopathy (hemorrhages in the fundus, plasmarrhea, optic disc edema); rapid deterioration of renal function; plasma renin activity increased at least twice as much as normal.
+Other typical signs are hypertensive encephalopathy (characterized by seizures), heart failure (often with the development of pulmonary edema), and microangiopathic hemolytic anemia.
 In some cases of true scleroderma kidney, oliguric acute renal failure develops in the absence of arterial hypertension or with a moderate increase in blood pressure.
-Proteinuria, noted in almost all patients, usually precedes arterial hypertension and increases during the development of a true scleroderma kidney, although the nephrotic syndrome is not formed.
-In the urine sediment, erythrocytes and erythrocyte cylinders are determined.
+Proteinuria, observed in almost all patients, usually precedes arterial hypertension and increases during the development of a true scleroderma kidney, although nephrotic syndrome does not develop.
+Erythrocytes and erythrocyte casts are determined in the urine sediment.

-Until now, the true scleroderma kidney remains the most common cause of death of patients with systemic scleroderma, despite the fact that the introduction of ACE inhibitors into the practice radically changed its prognosis (before the use of ACE inhibitors, patients died within 3-6 months).
-In order not to miss the start of acute scleroderma nephropathy, taking into account the peculiarities of its development, all patients with diffuse systemic scleroderma, especially in the first 5 years of the disease, should be carefully monitored.
-Monthly monitoring of blood pressure is necessary, once every 3 months - determination of daily proteinuria and control of kidney function (Reberg's test).
-Proteinuria, exceeding 0.5 g / day, a reduction in GFR to 60 ml / min, persistent hypertension requires the immediate start of treatment for scleroderma.
+Until now, true scleroderma kidney remains the most common cause of death in patients with systemic scleroderma, despite the fact that the introduction of ACE inhibitors into practice has radically changed its prognosis (prior to the use of ACE inhibitors, patients died within 3-6 months).
+In order not to miss the onset of acute scleroderma nephropathy, taking into account the peculiarities of its development, all patients with diffuse systemic scleroderma, especially in the first 5 years of the disease, should be carefully monitored.
+Monthly blood pressure monitoring is necessary, once every 3 months - determination of daily proteinuria and monitoring of renal function (Reberg test).
+Proteinuria exceeding 0.5 g / day, a decrease in SCF to 60 ml / min, persistent arterial hypertension require immediate treatment of scleroderma.